Hamburger

 Brazil

 Distributions paid by a Brazilian legal entity to shareholders are treated as tax-free dividends, regardless of where the shareholder is domiciled.
-As mentioned above, the Brazilian Government is studying possible changes to the rules regarding the payment exemption.
+As mentioned above, the Brazilian Government is studying possible changes to the rules regarding the payment exemption of dividends.

 Canada